Here’s an interesting revelation:

 The degree to which people “go with” porn, of course, varies.

-I can illustrate this with a passage from the Marie Claire story.
+Marie Claire story.
 The author describes her female POV encounter: “I spread open my very slender thighs and he puts his hand between my legs.
 Then he strips off his shirt revealing his obligatory six-pack.”

 If the guy’s muscles are obligatory rather than sexy, maybe porn just isn’t for you.